 - how to stay connected to others

 - nutrition and hydration

-It was designed in close collaboration with members of the Greater Manchester Older People’s Network, along with other key local and national partners.
+It was designed in close collaboration with members of the Greater Manchester Older People’s Network and Talking about My Generation along with other key local and national partners.

 Manchester's response to coronavirus